 Scotland is a member of the EU (which mandates free trade) and is connected by railroad to many local countries that produce fresh produce.
 This is why food in Scotland—especially fresh groceries are much cheaper than in Australia.

 The areas where Australia has the upper hand are petrol and commuting.
-These are both cheaper in Australia, however they don’t offset the substantially higher cost of buying a car in Australia—or of importing anything to this country that is so far removed from the rest of the world by ocean.
+These are both cheaper in Australia, however, they don’t offset the substantially higher cost of buying a car in Australia—or of importing anything to this country that is so far removed from the rest of the world by the ocean.

 Scotland has a universal healthcare system that provides free healthcare to all residents.
-Scotland’s public healthcare system is one of the best in the world, however private healthcare is available, along with private health insurance.
+Scotland’s public healthcare system is one of the best in the world, however, private healthcare is available, along with private health insurance.
 And for dental and cosmetic services, the Scottish must pay for private care.